Ashalata Biswas

-Ashalata Biswas (born as Mehrunissa; 1917–1992) was an Indian film actress and producer who was predominantly active in Hindi cinema from the 1930s to the mid-1960s.
+Ashalata Biswas (born as Mehrunnisa; 1917–1992) was an Indian film actress and producer who was predominantly active in Hindi cinema from the 1930s to the mid-1960s.
 She was one of the first Indian actresses to become brand ambassador of Lux.

 Ashalata was the first wife of music composer Anil Biswas, with whom she was married for 18 years and had four children.

 Early life and marriage

-Ashalata was born as Mehrunissa in 1917 in a Gujarati Muslim family in Kutch.
+Ashalata was born as Mehrunnisa in 1917 in Kutch, in a Gujarati Muslim family.
 One of her childhood friends was Shobhna Samarth, who would also go on to become an actress in Hindi films.

 In 1936, Ashalata married music composer Anil Biswas and underwent religious conversion to become a follower of Arya Samaj.
 The couple went on to have four children: Pradeep, Amit, Utpal, and Shikha; and separated in 1954.
 In 1961, their son Pradeep, an IAF cadet, died in a plane crash.